 Arrival and Social Programmes

-The Social Programme Coordinators will send all international students, enrolled at ISUP, an email with detailed information in start June 2021.
+The Social Programme Coordinators will send all international students, enrolled at ISUP, an email with detailed information in TBA.
 Please contact our Social Programme Coordinators for further information.

 Copenhagen is a journey between tradition and modernity